 4. Add product manager education and certifications

-Management positions similar to those of product managers usually require at least a bachelor’s degree.
+Management positions like product managers usually require at least a bachelor’s degree.
 However, many employers may value experience over academic qualifications.
 Regardless of your level of education, list your highest degree first, including the school name, location, and attendance dates.

-To increase your credibility and stand out among other well-qualified candidates, include industry-specific and product management certifications.
+Include industry-specific and product management certifications to increase your credibility and stand out among other well-qualified candidates.
 For example, Certified Product Manager and Certified ScrumMaster credentials show potential employers that you take your career seriously.

 Education